 Your in-class learning is then enhanced by real-world training and experience: students can write and edit the Clarion, Lincoln's newspaper, develop radio broadcast experience at the Lincoln University station KJLU, or get television news experience on Lincoln's local access channel, JCTV.
 The work you'll do at these outlets will not only be an essential part of your education and training, it'll also bolster your resume and portfolio, helping you find a job in the competitive journalism industry after graduation.

-Chair of the Department of English, Foreign Languages and Journalism
+Chair of the Department of Humanities and Communications

 420 Martin Luther King Hall